robotlolita/liz/spec.md

 - Number;
 - Symbol;
 - Cons;
-- Lambda;
+- Vau;

 All other types are derived from these.

 ## Semantics

-PoLiz is a language with first-class, lexically scoped macros.
+PoLiz is a language with first-class macros, supporting dynamic and static/lexical scoping.
 This means that all functions are macros — they decide which arguments should be evaluated.

-The language has 2 basic types (Number, Symbol), a container type (Cons) and a lexical code type (Lambda).
-Lambdas are defined in terms of the most basic types, lists are defined in term of cons cells, and strings are defined as lists of chars, which in turn are defined as integers.
+The language has 2 basic types (Number, Symbol), a container type (Cons) and a code type (Vau).
+Vaus are defined in terms of the most basic types, lists are defined in term of cons cells, and strings are defined as lists of chars, which in turn are defined as integers.

 Numbers are double-precision floating points.